 English as a Second Language (ESL) is an instructional model to help English Learners (ELs) do just that—learn English.
 It comprises a variety of instructional strategies and techniques to develop proficiency in the four language domains: Listening, Speaking, Reading, and Writing.
-Eleven ESL teachers and eight ESL tutors serve our district, providing instruction in the basics, for those who speak little or no English, as well as more advanced lessons for those who speak more English.
+Twelve ESL teachers and 14 ESL tutors serve our district, providing instruction in the basics, for those who speak little or no English, as well as more advanced lessons for those who speak more English.
 Approximately two dozen classroom teachers are also trained in the SIOP method of sheltered content instruction to better support beginning and intermediate level ELs in grades 1 through 8.

 Research shows that it takes second language learners two to three years to learn basic interpersonal communicative skills (BICS) and five to seven years to achieve cognitive academic language proficiency (CALP) if they have had two to three years of first language schooling in their native country (Jim Cummins, 1981).
 If the student has not had schooling in his/her first language, it can take seven to ten years or more to attain CALP (Virginia Collier, 1995).

-Our mission is to provide English Learners of every background with high-quality instruction in the acquisition of English as a second language (ESL) and sheltered instruction in the mainstream classroom, with appropriate modifications and accommodations to ensure that they develop the English language skills necessary to succeed academically and socially in the United States.
+Our mission is to provide English Learners of every background and proficiency level with high-quality instruction in the acquisition of English as a second language (ESL) and sheltered instruction in the mainstream classroom, with appropriate modifications and accommodations to ensure that they develop the English language skills necessary to succeed academically and socially in the United States.

 For more information on the Winton Woods City Schools' Plan for English Language Learners, including entering and exiting the ESL program, click here.